TempleDev/TUJS/README.md

 2) Array containing strings of the contents in the row.  the second input can either be a string of an element(ie Textbox), or it can be a literal string for text you are searching for (ie "John")

-3) NONE** this function manipulates the table itself and filters itself
+3) NOTE** this function manipulates the table itself and filters itself on client side.
+There is no postback.

 ####Get Size of Page:
 ######Notes: